ankur108/encord/README.md

   warn for missing JSONs, missing attributes, unmatched images, and unrecognised shapes, rather than aborting the run.

-## Assumptions & trade-offs
+## Limitations

-These are the deliberate decisions behind the pipeline, and the reasoning for each:
+Some of these are deliberate design trade-offs (with the reasoning below); others are constraints of the 3-hour scope.
+Both are captured here.

+**Deliberate trade-offs**

-- **Ontology discovery on a 500-JSON sample gives the full picture.** Stage 3 scans only ~500 label JSONs from the `test` split, and that already surfaces all **19 object categories**.
+- **Ontology discovery on a 500-JSON sample gives the full picture.** Stage 3 scans only ~500 label JSONs from the `test` split (capped at `BLOB_LIMIT`), and that already surfaces all **19 object categories**.
 Scanning the full 70k `train` files yields the same 19 categories — so the sample is representative and the full scan buys nothing for ontology derivation.
-I keep the sample to stay fast; widen it only if a future split is expected to introduce new categories.
+I keep the sample to stay fast;
+  widen it only if a future split is expected to introduce new categories.
+- **Ontology export is a one-off, not run every time.** If a full-JSON scan were ever required, stage 3 (`03_export_ontology_objects.py`) is meant to be run **once, or on demand when the category set might change** — not on every pipeline run.
+The derived `reports/ontology_objects.json` is the durable artifact the later stages consume.
 - **Metadata is scanned JSON-first, only where a matching JPEG exists.** Stage 2 walks the label JSONs and processes only those with a matching image (by filename stem), so it avoids a full scan of both the JSON *and* JPEG sets.
 The scan reads